explaingit

 Prompt 1

-Show me a minimal raylib program that opens a window, draws a moving rectangle, and handles keyboard input.
+I'm using raysan5/raylib to build my first game.
+Show me the minimal C code to open a window, draw a moving rectangle, and handle keyboard input.

 Prompt 2